Annapurna Circuit Trek

 Drive 176km, 5.5hrs I Trek 4.5km, 3hrs

-This morning, we will head west to the beautiful mountainous region in central Nepal, where there are towering Annapurna, Dhaulagiri and the iconic Machhapuchhre (the famous "Fishtail" ).
-After a ride of 5.5 hours along the Kathmandu-Pokhara Highway then follow the rough road along Marshyangdi River, we will arrive at Besisahar, the capital of Lamjung District, which was also the starting point for your trek.
+This morning, you will head west to the beautiful mountainous region in central Nepal, where there are towering Annapurna, Dhaulagiri and the iconic Machhapuchhre (the famous "Fishtail" ).
+After a ride of 5.5 hours along the Kathmandu-Pokhara Highway then follow the rough road along Marshyangdi River, you will arrive in Besisahar, the capital of Lamjung District, which was also the starting point for your trek.

-After lunch, we will start hiking to Gurung Village (790m) of Khudi.
-Along the gorge, we will pass a small village and tropical forest, then cross the Khudi Khola suspension bridge, and follow the trail north along the Marsyangdi valley to Bhulbule (840m).
+After lunch, you will start hiking to Gurung Village (790m) of Khudi.
+Along the gorge, you will pass a small village and tropical forest, then cross the Khudi Khola suspension bridge, and follow the trail north along the Marsyangdi valley to Bhulbule (840m).

 Trek 14km, 6~7hrs I Ascend: 330m

-This morning, we will cross the Ngadi River via a high suspension bridge, and then continue along its east bank up to the settlement of Bahundanda.
-This route will take us through the villages of Ngadi and Lampata and to the northeast, where we can enjoy the magnificent view of Manaslu (8156m).
-Then we will descend from Bahundanda to a creek, and climb to the village of Lili Bir, from there we continue along the trail above the river.
+This morning, you will cross the Ngadi River via a high suspension bridge, and then continue along its east bank up to the settlement of Bahundanda.
+This route will take you through the villages of Ngadi and Lampata and to the northeast, where you can enjoy the magnificent view of Manaslu (8,156m).
+Then you will descend from Bahundanda to a creek, and climb to the village of Lili Bir, from there you continue along the trail above the river.
 As the trail climbs steeply, the path is cut into the steep cliff surface about 200-300m above the river bed.
-Finally, we descend to Jagat Village, which is located on a shelf that extends into the Marshyangdi Valley.
+Finally, you descend to Jagat Village, which is located on a shelf that extends into the Marshyangdi Valley.

 Trek 15km, 5~6hrs I Ascent: 875m

-Depart from Jagat in the morning, we follow a winding path and then hike along the Marsyangdi River through the forest to the small village of Chamje (1,430m).
-After crossing the river to the east bank, we continue to the large settlement of Tal (1,675m), where there are many hotels and shops, surrounded by magnificent valleys.
-We will have lunch here before continuing to Karte Village.In the afternoon we will return to the river, winding up the valley, passing through a series of small villages, to our final destination, Dharapani.
+Depart from Jagat in the morning, you follow a winding path and then hike along the Marsyangdi River through the forest to the small village of Chamje (1,430m).
+After crossing the river to the east bank, you continue to the large settlement of Tal (1,675m), where there are many hotels and shops, surrounded by magnificent valleys.
+You will have lunch here before continuing to Karte Village.In the afternoon you will return to the river, winding up the valley, passing through a series of small villages, to your final destination, Dharapani.

 Trek 17km, 5~6hrs I Ascent: 550m

-After breakfast, we will head west, follow the path through pine, fir, oak and maple trees, and hike along the Marsyangdi River up to the Manang Valley, where we could enjoy the magnificent views of Annapurna Peak II (7,937m) and Annapurna IV.
+After breakfast, you will head west, follow the path through pine, fir, oak and maple trees, and hike along the Marsyangdi River up to the Manang Valley, where you could enjoy the magnificent views of Annapurna Peak II (7,937m) and Annapurna IV.
 Here is the hometown of Manangi people who have traded salt and yaks across these mountains for centuries.
-Following in their footsteps, we go through the oak forest and maple forest to Dhanakyu (2,290m), and then to Latemarang Village (2,360m).
-Then, our route winds through several forested ridges to Koto (2,590m), from where we can easily walk to the administrative headquarters of the area, Chame (2,670m), where we can admire the amazing Lamjung, far views of Annapurna II and Annapurna IV.
+Following in their footsteps, you go through the oak forest and maple forest to Dhanakyu (2,290m), and then to Latemarang Village (2,360m).
+Then, your route winds through several forested ridges to Koto (2,590m), from where you can easily walk to the administrative headquarters of the area, Chame (2,670m), where you can admire the amazing Lamjung, far views of Annapurna II and Annapurna IV.

 Trek 14km, 5~6hrs I Ascend: 600m

-Departing Chame, we will cross a large suspension bridge over the Marshyangdi River.
-We winded through the fields along the trail on the north side of the river to reach the village of Bhratang (2,840m).
+Departing Chame, you will cross a large suspension bridge over the Marshyangdi River.
+You winded through the fields along the trail on the north side of the river to reach the village of Bhratang (2,840m).
 This is an old Tibetan Khampa settlement, now it's basically abandoned.
 After leaving the forest village, the valley changed from a V shape to a gentle U shape.
-Going further, we continue along the steep trail to the south side, and then cross the 3040-meter long suspension bridge.
-When this trail passes through a deep valley, we will see the most breathtaking scenery of the journey so far - the Paungda Danda rock face, which is regarded as very sacred by the locals.
+Going further, you continue along the steep trail to the south side and then cross the 3040-meter-long suspension bridge.
+When this trail passes through a deep valley, you will see the most breathtaking scenery of the journey so far - the Paungda Danda rock face, which is regarded as very sacred by the locals.
 It's a curved rock face rising 1,500 meters from the river.
-After crossing the ridge full of prayer flags and stone piles, we will arrive at the large village of Pisang.
+After crossing the ridge full of prayer flags and stone piles, you will arrive at the large village of Pisang.

 Trek 15.7km, 5~6hrs I Ascend:300m

-In the morning, we continue to trek along the south side of the river and cross a steep ridge with spectacular views of Manang Valley and Tilicho Peak.
-Then we will descend to the valley of Hongde (3,325m), which is a village with an airstrip, a police post and an impressive Mani Stone wall.
-Then this route leads us to the vast plains of the Sabje Khola Valley, from where we can see the view of Annapurna IV (7,525m).
-Going further, we will cross a wooden bridge and enter the village of Mungji.
-We continue along with the cultivated land, and after a while, we arrive at the Tibetan-style village Bryaga.
+In the morning, you continue to trek along the south side of the river and cross a steep ridge with spectacular views of Manang Valley and Tilicho Peak.
+Then you will descend to the valley of Hongde (3,325m), which is a village with an airstrip, a police post and an impressive Mani Stonewall.
+Then this route leads you to the vast plains of the Sabje Khola Valley, from where you can see the view of Annapurna IV (7,525m).
+Going further, you will cross a wooden bridge and enter the village of Mungji.
+You continue along with the cultivated land, and after a while, you arrive at the Tibetan-style village Bryaga.
 There is the largest monastery in the area and this monastery houses wonderful Tibetan thangkas, which can date back about 500 years.
-It's a short walk from here to Manang, our destination today, and on the way we can get more views of the Annapurna Mountains-Annapurna II, Annapurna III, Annapurna IV, Gangapurna (7,455m) and Tilicho Peak (7,134m).
+It's a short walk from here to Manang, our destination today, and on the way, you can get more views of the Annapurna Mountains-Annapurna II, Annapurna III, Annapurna IV, Gangapurna (7,455m) and Tilicho Peak (7,134m).

-At the same time, in order to acclimatize higher altitude conditions before crossing Thorong La, we will spend time exploring the area around the village, and taking a short hike into the mountains to enjoy the view of the Chulu Ranges and Thorong La in the distance.
+At the same time, in order to acclimatize to higher altitude conditions before crossing Thorong La, you will spend time exploring the area around the village and taking a short hike into the mountains to enjoy the view of the Chulu Ranges and Thorong La in the distance.

 Trek 10km, 5hrs I Ascend: 510m

-Departing from Manang in the morning, we will cross a creek, climb Tengi (3,620m), and then head northwest from Marshyangdi Valley to Jar Sang Khola Valley.
-As we head north, the trail rises slowly.
-We will pass some pastures and juniper trees.
-Along this trail, we will pass a small village called Gunsan, where the houses are flat mud roofs, and then we will pass pastures with yaks and horses.
-After crossing a small river on the wooden bridge, we walk along the spectacular valley to an open, peaceful meadow, which is called Yak Kharka.
+Departing from Manang in the morning, you will cross a creek, climb Tengi (3,620m), and then head northwest from Marshyangdi Valley to Jar Sang Khola Valley.
+As you head north, the trail rises slowly.
+You will pass some pastures and juniper trees.
+Along this trail, you will pass a small village called Gunsan, where the houses are flat mud roofs, and then you will pass pastures with yaks and horses.
+After crossing a small river on the wooden bridge, you walk along the spectacular valley to an open, peaceful meadow, which is called Yak Kharka.

 Trek 7km, 4~5hrs I Ascend: 470m

-Today we will head to Throng Phedi, the foot of Thorong La Pass.
+Today you will head to Throng Phedi, the foot of Thorong La Pass.
 Due to the altitude, you can take the next climb at a leisurely pace, which means you will have time to admire the magnificent views of this part of the route.
-The first small settlement we will arrive at is Letdar (4,250m), which needs to climb from Yak Kharka for an hour.
-From here we continue to climb along the east bank of Jarsang Khola to Thorong Phedi, which is the starting point for our trek to Thorong La Pass tomorrow.
+The first small settlement you will arrive at is Letdar (4,250m), which needs to climb from Yak Kharka for an hour.
+From here you continue to climb along the east bank of Jarsang Khola to Thorong Phedi, which is the starting point for your trek to Thorong La Pass tomorrow.

 Trek 15km, 8~10hrs I Ascend: 976m I Descent: 976m

-After a good rest, we will start another long trek to Muktinath(3,760m).
-This section of the road is a steep downhill, with a 1600-meter descent, which provides us with the magnificent views of Dhaulagiri (8,167 meters) and Tukuche Peak (6,920 meters).
+After a good rest, you will start another long trek to Muktinath(3,760m).
+This section of the road is a steep downhill, with a 1600-meter descent, which provides you magnificent views of Dhaulagiri (8,167 meters) and Tukuche Peak (6,920 meters).
 Muktinath is a famous religious sacred place.
 Many believers come here to make pilgrimages every year.
 There is a large Hindu temple and a Tibetan Buddhist temple.

 Trek 8km, 4hrs I Descend: 960m I Drive 12.3km, 31m

 Muktinath is a holy city in the area, and there are thousands of pilgrims every year, especially Hindus and Buddhists.
-Today, we will first visit the Muktinath Temple.
+Today, you will first visit the Muktinath Temple.
 Vishnu is its main shrine, and the temple's highlights are 108 taps.
 Jwala Mai is another temple with a natural eternal flame.
-Next, we will visit a famous Tibetan Buddhist temple.
+Next, you will visit a famous Tibetan Buddhist temple.

-After visiting the temple, we will head to the ancient village of Purang for a branch trip.
-Go up from the village and continue on the inaccessible route, we will pass another medieval-looking village of Jhong (monastery perched on a hill with good views).
+After visiting the temple, you will head to the ancient village of Purang for a branch trip.
+Go up from the village and continue on the inaccessible route, you will pass another medieval-looking village of Jhong (a monastery perched on a hill with good views).
 There are large chörten, gompa and atmospheric animistic totems.
 Starting from Jhong, descend to Jhing Khola (river).
 Follow the path along the river to reach Kagbeni.
 This is the northernmost village where you can continue to Mustang without a permit.
-From Kagbeni, we will take a public bus back to Jomsom.
-We will spend the last night of our trek here.
+From Kagbeni, you will take a public bus back to Jomsom.
+You will spend the last night of your trek here.